← Back

 Another Figma prototype showing a new design for the prices page

-With the basic structure, I began planning content for each page with an eye for search engine optimisation.
 Main content would be in English, Thai, Arabic, Chinese and Russian.
-Using tourist data and similar businesses as estimators, we predicted that many customers would be speaking these languages and meeting them halfway could give the business an edge over competitors.
+Using tourist data and similar businesses as estimators, we predicted that many customers would be speaking these languages and meeting them halfway could give the business an edge over competitors which operated in English only.

-Content included page titles, meta information, alt-text, headings, text, images and videos and was initially created in English.
+Content included page titles, meta information, alt-text, headings, text, images and videos and was initially created in English for which I organised translations.
 I also researched for SEO-positive keywords and ensured they were present.
-Once written, content was automatically translated into the other four languages for speed.
-Proper translations would follow later.

-Language selection which had to be quick and mobile-friendly and be incorporated into navigation.
+Language selection had to be quick and mobile-friendly and was incorporated into navigation.

 Outcomes: With all this work in place, I could begin designing pages to accommodate all the content - this was the fun part!

-I anticipated that mobile phones would be the most common channel and began a mobile-first design.
-This isn't easy in Wix - it aims for desktop first then adjust for mobile, but the design itself was made with mobile in mind.
+I anticipated from market research that mobile phones would be the most common channel and began a mobile-first design.
+The design itself was made for mobile and adjusted for tablet and desktop.
 This was to be an important decision when we first got analytics.

-A carousel of images was planned for the front page (circulated regularly for SEO purposes) along with introductory text.
-The images would show either groups of happy people with targets or people being coached to communicate positivity and fun but also seriousness and safety in the right context.
-We also showed pictures of a female instructor (rare) with a female customer (common), something that gave the business a competitive edge with some market segments.
-The text was refined so that the investors were satisfied.
+A carousel of images was planned for the front page (changed regularly for SEO purposes) along with introductory text, heavy with key phrases for SEO.
+Images would show either groups of happy people enjoying the range or people being coached.
+This communicated positivity and fun but also seriousness and safety in the right context.

 The staff page was crucial to show the experience and qualifications of instructors as was the list of range rules.
 A basic booking request facility was implemented with an associated email address and tested with sensible and anomalous data for failure until it worked.
-The courses page was based on a graphic tarpaulin but improved with information laid out.
+The courses page was based on a graphic tarpaulin but improved with information laid out in HTML.

 One critical page was instructions on how to get there.
 The maps that came with Wix had very poor contrast and were not suitable for people with visual accessibility needs.
 I found an alternative by embedding Google Maps directly which was much more satisfactory.